 Contrast range, between dark and light, should be large enough in order to create an intense, rich painting.

-Each object, area or surface has edges.
-Experienced painters can use their "artistic license" and, by changing the edges, make an object look closer and in focus or distant and blurry.
+You can use your "artistic license" by changing the edges, making an object look closer and in focus, or distant and blurry.

-In order to add an object to a painting, one should use "scientific license", meaning, to use the rules of perspective, geometry, climate, etc.
+In order to add an object to a painting, use "scientific license", meaning, your knowledge in perspective, geometry, climate, etc.

 Transitions of different types exist in every area of the painting.